 Dulquer Salmaan, Kalyani Priyadarshan, Suresh Gopi & Shobana In Anoop Sathyan’s Debut Movie!

 Earlier, reports had come up that Dulquer Salmaan will be producing the debut directorial venture of Anoop Sathyan, son of director Sathyan Anthikkad.
-According to latest reports that have come in, the yet-to-be-titled will feature Dulquer Salmaan, Kalyani Priyadarshan, Suresh Gopi and Shobana will be seen playing important roles in it.
+According to latest reports that have come in, the yet-to-be-titled venture will feature Dulquer Salmaan, Kalyani Priyadarshan, Suresh Gopi and Shobana in important roles.

 According to a report by Manorama Online, director Anoop Sathyan has revealed some details regarding the movie.
 He has mentioned that the film will narrate the story of two people, who reside in Chennai.
 Kalyani Priyadarshan and Shobana will be seen essaying these roles in the movie.
 At the same time, it has been mentioned that Dulquer Salmaan and Suresh Gopi will also be seen essaying equally important roles in this movie.